grant/mirror/README.md

 # mirror

-A mirror that display the weather.
+A mirror that display the time, weather, and trending news.

 ## How to start
 ```sh
 npm i
 npm start
 ```

+### Features
+- Weather, Temperature, and Precipitation
+  - From Wunderground API
+- Date/Time
+- 4 top news articles
+  - From the New York Times API

+### Tech
+- Webpack
+- Babel
+- React
+- SCSS

 ## Demo